kumarnagappan/Dataengineer_KLM/README.md

 Remote  --> Github
 OS --> windows 10

+Assignment 1 : csv feed to SQLSERVER
 Steps To Run aircraft details Job:
+Scala File name : aircraftDetails

+Make sure the jar path is provided as per your save location of the shadow jar.

 Step 1: pass the variables to spark-submit command